Love Your Pond Blog

 Koi America 2011, were you there?

 It’s back baby!
 The MAKC, Mid-Atlantic Koi Club (www.MAKC.com), hosted the Koi America 2011 event.
 After a 1 year hiatus Koi America was back on the map for 2011 and took place in Westminster, MD between September 23-25.
 This was the 22nd show for the MAKC and it was a beautiful weekend for it.

 Snapping turtle.
 A few years ago as I was making my rounds driving from one pond customer to another I was merging onto a busy highway from one of the local roads in my area.
 As I was coming up the on ramp to the highway I was stopped in my tracks but a huge animal looking very much like a dinosaur, in the road.
 I stopped my truck and watched in awe as this monster lumbered across the roadway towards the busy highway.
 This modern day dinosaur was snapping turtle.
 I am very familiar with snapping turtles and this specimen was easily and by far the largest snapper I had ever seen, it was enormous!Read More

 Most constructed backyard ponds are designed and built with the intention of keeping fish and plants, not ducks.
 So what do we do when a pair of local ducks decides to make our pond their home?
-I say enjoy it for a short time, take lots of photos for the memories and then gently discourage the ducks from making your koi pond or water garden their home.
+Enjoy it for a short time, take photos, then discourage the ducks from making your pond their home.

 Having a natural pond on your property can be a tremendous asset to your property.
 A pond can enhance your living conditions and add beauty to your property, and a healthy pond can add value to your real estate….a healthy pond that is.
 One of the very basic elements of a healthy pond is a pond that has good oxygen levels.Read More